If you've been on the Internet for more than a few hours, then chances are you've become familiarized with the legend of Ronald Ernest Paul

 (though he was born in Pittsburgh

 ), and arguably one of the foremost examples of the libertarian "old guard" of the Republican Party—anti-tax, anti-spending, anti-welfare and pro-free trade, but also non-interventionist, anti-censorship, and anti-surveillance.
-Paul's positions are couched in the strictest possible interpretation of the United States Constitution
+Paul's positions are couched in the most basic interpretation of the United States Constitution

-: if the power to do something is not explicitly mentioned in the text, he and his supporters feel, then the federal government does not have that power.
+: if the power to do something is not explicitly mentioned in the text, he states from time to time, then the federal government does not have that power.

 His peripheral positions are based largely on strict social conservatism: not believing in church-state separation, being fiercely anti-abortion, believing in creationism, opposing gay rights, and so on.
 However, rather than actively pushing for these things from a federal level, he believes that such matters should be under state jurisdiction (and supports them at the state level).
 His views have led him to consistently vote against nearly every piece of legislation to come down the pike; combined with his history as a medical doctor, this has earned him the nickname "Dr. No